0xElite/Solana-Minting-Bot-NFT-/README.md

 This bot sends a request to the server magiceden.
 Make sure the time on your computer is set correctly.

-You can support me with some SOL : BmgFSsNKAKPgpo9U8mKZJ8kgCmHdnKX31UkpTMJaE8YB

 ### Support